 Foreign companies have two ways of expanding their companies in Vietnam – through subsidiaries and branch offices.
 Both business forms are required to register for VAT in Vietnam as soon as they are incorporated, as the country does not provide for a voluntary procedure.

 The Vietnamese VAT number can be obtained within 10 days of the business registration certificate’s issuing.
-Here are the documents to draft in order obtain a VAT certificate in Vietnam:
+Here are the documents to draft in order obtain a VAT certificate in Vietnam in 2023:

 - the standard application form;